oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-language/async-job/async-job.md

     ![job-output-data](./images/succeeded-job.png " ")

-10. **Review the job output** : The job result can be downloaded once it has been successfully completed by clicking the Output file location link in the job details page and searching for the folder with job OCID.
+10. **Access the job output** : Output files created by the job can be accessed once it has been successfully completed by navigating to the Output file location.
+Click on Output file location link to navigate to output folder, then navigate to the folder named same as  job ocid to access the output files.

     ![job-output-result](./images/succeeded-job-result.png " ")